Some visit links earn us a commission.

 Quick verdict

 That said, Henry Meds wins on specific dimensions.
 Henry built the cash-pay compounded GLP-1 category and still runs the cleanest version of it.
-Flat monthly pricing, no labs theater, true month-to-month.
+Predictable bundled pricing and true month-to-month terms, though the semaglutide tiers moved behind signup in June 2026.
 Pivoted hard after the FDA shortage delisting and now leans on personalization-claim 503A pharmacies.

 Side-by-side